Skip to content

 Overview

-Scopes define different parts of your system, when it comes to reporting vulnerabilities.
+Scopes define different parts of your system when it comes to reporting vulnerabilities.
 For example, scopes can be Web and API.

-Defining scopes
+Defining Scopes

 3. Lead: The primary responsible team member for this scope.
 This team member will be notified when a report related to this scope is received.
+The Lead also approves outbound correspondence composed by other team members on reports in this scope.
+See Correspondence Approval for details.

 Best Practices in Defining Scopes